 In Tasmania, the Registrar receives daily reports from Tasmania Police as well as Child Safety Services.
-Other reportable bodies are obliged to report to the Registrar if they become aware of allegations or behaviours indicating a person is unsuitable to work in the capacity for which they applied.
+Other individuals and agencies are obliged to report to the Registrar if they become aware of allegations or behaviours indicating a worker may be unsuitable to work in the capacity for which they applied.

-What are the current fees for registration and do the change?
+What are the current fees for registration?

 The current fee schedule is available.
 An RWVP registration with an NDIS Worker Screening Check is valid for five years.